 Risk factors and causes of ALL

-The cause of ALL isn’t known, but research is going on all the time to find out more.
+The cause of ALL isn’t known, but research is going on all the time to find out more about it.
 Like other cancers, ALL isn’t infectious and can’t be passed on to other people.

 There are a number of factors that may increase a person’s risk of developing ALL.
-Having a particular risk factor doesn’t mean you will definitely get ALL, just as people without any known risk factors can still develop it.
+Having a particular risk factor doesn’t mean you will definitely get ALL.
+And people without any known risk factors can still develop it.
 The known risk factors of ALL are:

 Research has shown that a person’s risk of developing ALL is not significantly increased by: